plane icon

 1. Go to main menu Communication -> RxControl NTRIP Forwarder…

-1. It will bring up the Ntrip Forwarder dialog.
+1. This will bring up the NTRIP Forwarder dialog.
 Press Edit.

-There are three communication plugins which can be used to get access to NTRIP correction, WiFi NTRIP Master, 4G NTRIP Master and Ethernet NTRIP Master.
-If you want to know more details, check section use a communication plugin to connect to NTRIP Caster.
+There are three communication plugins which can be used to get access to NTRIP corrections: WiFi NTRIP Master, 4G NTRIP Master and Ethernet NTRIP Master.

 Revert to factory defaults